vinitX/mpnum/docs/intro.rst

    :scale: 150%
    :align: center

-Each of the tensors :math:`A`, :math:`B` and :math:`C` is represent by one box.
+Each of the tensors :math:`A`, :math:`B` and :math:`C` is represented by one box.
 All the tensors have two indices (as they are matrices), therefore there are two lines emerging from each box, called *legs*.
 Connected legs indicate a contraction.
 The relation between legs on the left and right hand sides of the equality sign is given by their